abbbi/virtnbdbackup/README.md

 As example:

- 1) Create backup on host A, store checkpoints in shared directory between hosts `/mnt/shared/vm5`:
+ 1) Create backup on host A, store checkpoints in shared directory between hosts in `/mnt/shared/vm1`:

-`virtnbdbackup -d vm1 -l full -o /tmp/backup --checkpointdir /mnt/shared/vm1`
+`virtnbdbackup -d vm1 -l full -o /tmp/backup_hosta --checkpointdir /mnt/shared/vm1`

- 2) After backup the virtual machine is relocated to bost B and loses its information about checkpoints and bitmaps, thus, the next full backup usually fails with:
+ 2) After backup, the virtual machine is relocated to bost B and loses its information about checkpoints and bitmaps, thus, the next full backup usually fails with: